woeplanet-data/whereonearth-country/README.md

 --

 It's still a bit of a moving target, specifically formatting and normalizing ket names in the `properties` hash.
-For example, all the Natural Earth property keys are prefixed with `ne:`.
+For example, all the Natural Earth (NE) property keys are prefixed with `ne:`.
+Most but not all the records have NE geometries associated with them.
+Those are the kinds of fiddly details that still need to be worked out.

 Also I'd really like to include Geonames IDs since that would be both easy and useful.
 Please for to be sending me a pull request if you've already got that